zyzshishui/miles/docs/en/advanced/speculative-decoding.md

 # Speculative Decoding

 Speculative decoding is an important optimization for making faster rollout during RL training.
-Currently slime only supports speculative decoding without training.
+Currently miles only supports speculative decoding without training.

 For model with MTP layer (e.g. GLM-4.6, Deepseek-V3/R1), you can run with: